Dead Man's Walk (miniseries): Part 3

 Continuing to cross the desert, their horses are soon stolen by the Apache.
 Their numbers dwindle as they are picked off one by one, until they finally reach the Rio Grande having survived the Jornada del Muerto.

 Here the prisoners are transferred to a French Major in charge of a troop of lancers, and the disgraced Mexican Captain is told to return across the desert to his post despite the dangers.
 Told to bathe in a river, the prisoners panic when the army begins a practice military maneuver, and several more are killed by accident.
 They soon arrive at San Lazaro, a leper colony, and the seven surviving men are forced to select lots to decide who among them will be executed for treason.
 Bigfoot Wallace is among those executed.
-Also in the colony is an English prisoner, The Lady Carrie, who along with her son Willie, and Lady-in-Waiting Emerald, having been ransomed and released, asks to travel back to Austin with them and offers to provision the journey.
+Also in the colony is an English prisoner, The Lady Carey, who along with her son Willie, and Lady-in-Waiting Emerald, having been ransomed and released, asks them to escort her back to Austin and offers to provision the journey.

-On the way back they again travel back through Comancheria but are able to spook the Comanche with an aria, a snake, and a sword.
+On the way back they again travel back through Comancheria but are able to spook the Comanche.
+Lady Carey disrobes and sings an aria, while carrying a snake around her shoulders.
+But it is Emerald holding the sword that fulfils the prophecy from the prologue - that the Comanches will decline when a dark woman on a white mule carries a sword.
 Back in Austin, McCrae calls again on Clara, and Call turns to see Maggie leave the store.
 Clara and McCrae kiss while Call looks on awkwardly.
 Call looks out the window to see Maggie and the two share a meaningful look with each other.